yangxvlin/comp90025-pmc-notes/README.md

     2. Once a bank is accessed, it has a recharge time before it can be accessed again.
   - Addressing memory banks [17]
     <img width="80%" src="./docs/1.jpg"/>
+      - explanation of how interleaving solves problem, see slide
-  - So, parallel memory access, rather than parallel processing
+  - So, parallel memory access, rather than parallel processing because of the memory access pattern
 - Coprocessors [18]
   - GPU and Xeon Phi
   - |adv|disadv|